Aristotle once said "Show me the child at seven and I’ll show you the man”. Profound words indeed, yet bizarrely accurate.

 Six years after my somewhat forced repatriation, I stepped off the plane at Sydney airport, a tad nervous, yet, simultaneously excited.
 With $240 in my pocket, one change of clothes, nowhere to call home and jobless, life just got real (again).
 The butterflies in my stomach meant one of two things, I was either hungry, or something awesome was about to happen.

-Opportunities were bountiful, Australia truly is the gift that keeps on giving.
+Opportunities are bountiful, Australia truly is the gift that keeps on giving.
 With no childhood schooling to speak of, I set about making education a priority.
 An opportunity allowing me to obtain degrees in business management, economics and finally working through a dip ed. to become a high school teacher.

 Career opportunities came from everywhere, allowing me to either manage, directly run or own a range of businesses.
 Industries as diverse as construction, trades, international communications infrastructure, FMCG, food production, renewable energy and even a modern luxury day spa.